tjjames230/ToP-tic-tac-toe/notes.md

 - message should pop up and announce the winner
 - reset will set the scores back to 0
 - otherwise rounds will continue to add up

+TO DO

+- need to add condition for draws